XiiZheng/stats507-coursework/README.md

 # stats507-coursework
-some practice and homework and projects in the lecture stats507 in Umich
+some practice and homework and projects in the lecture stats507-Data Science in Python in Umich